madeintandem/finish-line/README.md

 ### `RelayEnvironmentProvider`

 A component that helps manage your application's Relay `Environment`.
 It takes an `environmentProvider` `prop` which is a function that returns a new instance of a Relay `Environment`.
 It provides a few pieces of helper `context` that you can access through Finish Line's `withRelayEnvironment` helper (check out its documentation for more).
 Finish Line's `RelayRenderer` must be rendered inside of `RelayEnvironmentProvider` or something that provides similar `context`.
+[Here is a comparison of the `RelayEnvironmentProvider` with `RelayRenderer` and `relayRendererFactory`.](relayenvironmentprovider-with-relayrenderer-or-relayrendererfactory)

 ```js
 import {